Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/getting-started/basic-concepts.md

 ## Character Types
 [Read More → Character Types](xref:character-types)

-A character type define how the character works.
+A character type define how a character works.
 There are two types of character types:

 ### 1. Unified Character Type
 Each character uses a single spritesheet containing the fully assembled character.
 No runtime customization is possible.